anoma/juvix-docs/docs/about/overview.md

 ## Language features

 Juvix is designed with a focus on safety.
 The Juvix compiler runs several static analyses which guarantee the absence of runtime errors.
 Analyses performed include termination and type checking.
-As a result, functional programs, especially validity predicates, can be written with greater confidence in their correctness.
+As a result, functional programs can be written with greater confidence in their correctness.

 Some language features in Juvix include:

-- Haskell/Agda-like syntax with support for Unicode
 - Type inference
 - Parametric polymorphism
 - User defined inductive data types